sercankulcu/sercankulcu.github.io/_memory/2010-03-08-for-ninety-minutes.md

 ## Near For Ninety Minutes

 The useful part is not a lesson so much as a texture.
 The scene keeps one clear fragment and lets the rest stay blurred.

-The scene keeps one clear fragment and lets the rest stay blurred.
 I think the truth of the memory lives exactly in that uneven size.